ironhack-datalabs/dataV2-labs/module-2/Reading-Stats-Concepts/README.md

 As a good reference (once you have looked for some information) you have   [this](http://expected.news/value2) article.

+### Answer:
+If an experiment were to be repeated infinitely often, the average value of a discrete random variable would be the mean value of the results of the experiment.
+This mean value can be interpreted as an expected value, i.e. we would expect this value if we were to perform the experiment infinitely.
+Expected value and arithmetic mean are identical if the probability for each attempt is the same.
+This is the case in a binomially distributed experiment, for example.
+If the probability is different for each experiment, the expected value is calculated using the formula above.
+In this case, the expected value is a weighted arithmetic mean.

+The expected value can be used to determine whether a game is "fair".
+In a fair game, the expected value would be zero - you would lose as often as you would win.
+In the long run, profit and loss would balance each other out.

 ### Challenge 2: What is the "problem" in science with p-values?
 We have told you that a lot of scientifical investigations are based on p-values.
 The last week, Nature magazine published [an article](http://nature.social/statistical4) regarding the problem.
 Start digging on it!